 The Eat What You Grow program provides students in more than 400 CPS schools the opportunity to grow and harvest their own food and learn about agricultural engineering and food safety.
-Food produced in school gardens may be served in the classroom.
+Upon certification from the CPS Eat What You Grow program, food produced in school gardens may be served in the classroom.
+Eat What You Grow training will be available online, starting School Year 2021-22.

 Interested in having your school participate in the Eat What You Grow Program?
 Email email@example.com.